nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Query data on S3 compatible object storage with `OPENROWSET`**

 You can access data in the s3 bucket and for a simple test, let's start our data virtualization journey with CSV.
-This file contains several several rows of `Hello World!` In the code below, you will define the location of the data with `BULK '/fbs3bucket/HelloWorld.csv'` what you have here it the bucket name `fbs3bucket` and then the file name where the data is, `HelloWorld.csv`.
-Note, the file name is case sensitive.
+This file contains  several rows of `Hello World!` In the code below, you will define the location of the data with `BULK '/fbs3bucket/HelloWorld.csv'` what you have here it the bucket name `fbs3bucket` and then the file name where the data is, `HelloWorld.csv`.
+Note, that the file name is case sensitive.
 The structure of the data depends upon the datastore used.
 Since this is a CSV, we have to define its structure.
-Here's we're using a simple two column CSV for an example using `( c1 int, c2 varchar(20) )`.
+Here's we're using a simple two-column CSV for an example using `( c1 int, c2 varchar(20) )`.

 - [ ] Execute this code on **Windows1** to query your CSV file using Polybase over s3.